dodopianist/Projects/Gaming HCI research/README.md

-# The Relationship between Autonomy and Immersion in Role-playing digital Games
+# The Relationship between Autonomy and Immersion Digital Games

 A group project when I was studying at University of York, not at KU Leuven.
-In this project, [three datasets](https://github.com/dodopianist/Data_Analysis/tree/main/Exploring%20movies/movie_data) are analysed.

-First, it applys descriptive statistics to look at the scope of a dataset containing the top 1000 ranking movies on IMDB.
-Second, it compares the top 1000 movies with Christmas movies using the techniques of Linear Regression and Chi-Squared Test.
-Finally, it investigates the scripts of the Star Wars trilogy with text analysis and social network analysis.
+I am in charge of designing and structuring our questionnaire via "Qualtrics", and conducting data analysis via R.

+A lot of components of player experience in digital games were measured.
+However, they are mostly measured separately and only a few studies discuss the possible links between these components of player experience.
+Therefore, in this research, the relationship of two components of player experience, autonomy in immersion, are experimented.
+30 participants are asked to play a digital game "Arena of Valour" in both autonomy and non-autonomy support condition to see the change of their immersion level.

+The data can be found [here](https://github.com/dodopianist/Data_Analysis/blob/main/Gaming%20HCI%20research/Group%202%20Data.csv), and there is also an [easy-reading version](https://dodopianist.wixsite.com/chinghankuo/ux-research-project-digital-games) of our result.